In a nutshell

 Most employees within the UK feel they lack the opportunity to challenge themselves at work: to learn and solve problems.
 Working in an environment where they are encouraged to do so is motivational and empowering.

-Along with innovation and internationalisation, improved productivity is an engine of economic growth for Scotland.
-By building a wealthier, fairer society, making the most of workplace talents brings clear benefits to business, to workers, families and communities.
+Improved productivity is an engine of economic growth for Scotland.
+Making the most of workplace talents brings clear benefits to business, to workers, families and communities.

 We recognise that arrangements for workforce engagement and development will vary from business to business, depending on size, sector and a range of other factors.

-All you have to do is detail the effective ‘best practice’ modern management systems and progressive policies which you have in place.
+All you have to do is detail the effective, modern management systems and progressive policies you have in place.
 These may include:

-- a robust ‘people plan’ for your business, directly linked to achieving your business objectives;
+- a robust ‘people plan’, developed with your employees for your business, directly linked to achieving your business objectives;

-- systems or practices which support the health and well-being of your employees, or foster a family-friendly workplace.
+- systems or practices which support the health and well-being of your employees, or foster a family-friendly workplace, including policies such as flexible working or the Carer Positive initiative that provides free support and advice to employers who are seeking to implement carer-friendly policies;

-Other models exist, for example, the Construction Industry Training Board’s Be Fair framework.
+- The Construction Industry Training Board’s Be Fair framework;

-Also, by establishing a payroll deduction scheme with a credit union you could be helping your workforce to take control of their finances.
-Credit unions provide a range of saving accounts and loan products to suit individual needs.
+- Supporting a payroll deduction scheme with a credit union to help your workforce take control of their finances.
+Find a credit union near you.

 For advice on modern management style and developing a sustainable business plan for growth, speak to your local Business Gateway office.
 You can find details for its local offices on the Business Gateway website.

-Investors in People Scotland deliver advice and assessment which encourages employers to adopt and develop good practice in the way in which people are led, managed and developed.
-To find out more about its programmes for effective employee engagement, visit the Investors in People Scotland website.
+Investors in People Scotland – now called “Re-Markable” deliver advice and assessment which encourages employers to adopt and develop good practice in the way people are led, managed and developed.

-The SCER/Innovating Works research team at the University of Strathclyde have a strong track record in working with employers, and an online tool to assess innovative and transformative workplace practice (the FITwork tool).
-From today they will provide a free voluntary service to help Pledge businesses develop a company-specific workplace innovation plan and make connections to sources of additional support and advice.
-If you are interested, please email firstname.lastname@example.org or email@example.com.
+The SCER/Innovating Works research team at the University of Strathclyde have a strong track record in working with employers, and an online tool to assess innovative and transformative workplace practice – the FITwork tool).